M00setheM1ghty/project-1-bar/README.md

 The Dancing Palate is a fictional bar in New York City, which intends to tickle your palate with new flavours and allows you to relax in a laid back setting.
 It is a place for young and old.
 Only requirement: Bring good times, a thirst for new experiences and your friends.

-This website is supposed to help the customer find the location, request bookings, have a peak at the menus and draw attention to our ongoing events.
+This website is supposed to help the customer find the location, request bookings via the contact page, have a peak at the menus and draw attention to our ongoing events.

+<em>The Website is already live:</em>
+[HERE][def]

 ## Tabel of Contents
 + [UX](#ux "UX")